EverlastEngineering/imac4-1-to-windows10x64/README.md

  ## Step 10 - Make it more 'Mac-like'
 This is an entirely option series of steps which you can omit any or all of.
 I performed these because I'm using a Mac keyboard, and I use a Mac in regular use; switching back to a Windows keyboard is difficult for me.

+For me the main criteria for "mac-like" doesn't include anything visually; it's **all** about the keyboard shortcuts.
+For a bare minimum I installed SharpKeys (https://www.randyrants.com/category/sharpkeys/) and swapped the Ctrl and the Windows (Command) key.
+This puts the Ctrl-z,x,c,v,b,a keys in the right place for me.
+Next, I used AutoHotKeys (https://www.autohotkey.com/) to make Ctrl-Q perform Alt-F4 and Ctrl-Tab perform Alt-Tab, and made Alt-Tab do the old Ctrl-Tab code.
+For hardware monitoring, I installed Macs Fan Control for Windows (https://www.crystalidea.com/macs-fan-control) which worked beautifully.

+You will find the parameter files I made for SharpKeys and AutoHotKeys in this repo.